Skip to content Skip to footer

 There are also studies that analysed how multi-functional bedrooms might affect good sleep hygiene.
 The results suggested that people much prefer to use their bedrooms for just sleep, rather than also working, reading, or watching television, and their sleep improved as a result.

-3. Review your health habits
+3. Review your healthy habits

+For example, consuming too much caffeine can make it much more difficult to drift off to sleep, so try to avoid drinking coffee, black tea, or energy drinks after noon.
 There’s also a direct correlation between drinking alcohol and sleep disruption.
 As such, if you reduce your alcohol intake, you’re not only following good sleep hygiene, but you also lower the risk of cancer, heart disease, liver disease, and strokes.